drcandacemakedamoore/opensource4medicine/README.md

 Images: http://academictorrents.com/details/5a3a439df24931f410fac269b87b050203d9467d
 Note that programs using higher levels of NLP are now the property of Ikhami.
 NLP available in UofIani folder does not handle specific complex strings such as""resolution of previously described right midlung opacity", "resolution of previosly described opacity" as strings upon which to classify Xrays as it is possible to have a report that has a resolving opacitty in one area and the appearance of a new opacity in another.
 This level of complex NLP will be available through Ikhami in potentially commercial products.

-Automated augmented data program was made using U of I CXR set as well- but  submodoles are applicable to all Xrays.
+Automated augmented data program was made using U of I CXR set as well- but  submodoles are applicable to any Xrays, as far as I can tell.